HomeDiscussion Meeting12 & 12 MeetingEarly Sobriety MeetingCoffee PotPass The HatArchivesAA Links

 OFFICERS & ELECTIONS

-Elections have been held and the new officers will begin their respective terms beginning January 1, 2008.
+The new officers will begin their respective terms beginning January 1 of each year.

 IGR